DmitryBaranovskiy/raphael/README.md

 Versions will be released as we gather and test new PRs.
 Each version should have a correspondent branch.
 As there are not automated tests, we will use the feedback from the users for the fixes.

 You can use the `raphaelTest.html` to try things, you need to start a server in the root dir to start testing things there.
 Something like running `python -m SimpleHTTPServer` in the `raphael` directory and hitting `http://localhost:8000/dev/raphaelTest.html` with the browser.
+You should run `npm install -g bower && bower install -D ` before this can work.

 ## Collaborators